lspector/clojinc/README.txt

 ;; deeply enough into Clojure territory for them to proceed in other directions ;; on their own.

+;; More specifically, we begin with simple expressions for arithmetic and list ;; manipulation, introduce facilities for defining functions and macros, and give ;; progressively more complex examples of definitions that involve many of ;; Clojure's data structures including lists, vectors, maps, and sets.
+Among the ;; applications used for examples and problem sets are grammar-driven text ;; generation, genetic programming, and simple graphics.
+We also demonstrate ;; alternatives for defining iterative and recursive algorithms and briefly touch ;; upon topics ranging from debugging and profiling to file I/O and concurrency.

 ;; Many things are introduced here without explanation.
 My suggestion is that ;; you observe the output that is provided here, look things up in online resources ;; and in documentation that may be available in your Clojure environment, and,